RyanSR71/waveform_uncertainty/docs/source/WFU_Equations.rst

         \mathcal{L}(h|\theta,\alpha,\beta)=\prod_{j}\frac{1}{2\pi{S_{n}(f_{j})}}\mathrm{exp}\left(-2\Delta{f}\frac{|h(f_{j})-\mu(f_{j};\theta)\cdot\nu(f_{j};\alpha,\beta)|^{2}}{S_{n}(f_{j})}\right),
     \end{equation}

-where :math:`h` is frequency domain gravitational wave strain, :math:`\theta` is a set of source parameters for the waveform approximants, :math:`\alpha` and :math:`\beta` parameters are spline parameters corresponding to frequency nodes :math:`f_{n}`, :math:`j` is an index corresponding to frequency bins, :math:`\Delta{f}` is the distance between frequency bins, :math:`S_{n}` is power spectral density data, :math:`\mu` is a frequency domain waveform model, and :math:`\nu` is a function of waveform differences known as the model correction function.
+where :math:`h` is frequency domain gravitational wave strain, :math:`\theta` is a set of source parameters for the waveform approximants, :math:`\alpha` and :math:`\beta` parameters are spline parameters corresponding to frequency nodes :math:`f_{k}`, :math:`j` is an index corresponding to frequency bins, :math:`\Delta{f}` is the distance between frequency bins (step frequency), :math:`S_{n}` is power spectral density data, :math:`\mu` is a frequency domain waveform model, and :math:`\nu` is a function of waveform differences known as the model correction function.
 The model correction function serves to match the waveform model to the data by taking into account waveform uncertainty.
 It is defined as

 .. math::